SevenShepherd/SevenShepherd.github.io/_posts/2023-02-07-ordo-salutis.markdown

 [✅ Monergistic](https://carm.org/dictionary/monergism/)

-> "Understandably the verbs in Romans 8:29-30 (foreknown, predestined, called, justified, and glorified) have **proven to be the building blocks for theologians to trace salvation** from God’s election of believers to their glorification in heaven." &mdash; Michael F. Bird (PhD, University of Queensland) Academic Dean and Lecturer in Theology and New Testament, Ridley College (Melbourne), [Evangelical Theology.
+> "Understandably the verbs in Romans 8:29-30 (foreknown, predestined, called, justified, and glorified) have **proven to be the building blocks for theologians to trace salvation** from God’s election of believers to their glorification in heaven." &mdash; Michael F. Bird (Ph.D., University of Queensland) Academic Dean and Lecturer in Theology and New Testament, Ridley College (Melbourne), [Evangelical Theology.
 2nd ed.
 5.3 Order of Salvation, p.
 565.](https://amzn.to/3xFJhrY) -->

 <!-- 👑 ...